 - During the teenage years or later, small bumps may form under his fingernails or toenails (ungual fibromas).
 Your child might also have a shagreen patch, an area of skin that is thickened and dimpled like an orange peel, on his lower back.

 None of the skin lesions are harmful.
 However, the facial angiofibromas can be distressing because of their prominent location.
-Look under Treatment & Care to see the variety of treatmentsavailable for this rash.
+Look the under Treatment tab to see the variety of treatmentsavailable for this rash.

 Children with TSC are often born with benign (non-cancerous) heart tumors called cardiac rhabdomyomas.
 It’s estimated that as many as two-thirds of people with TSC have these tumors.
 They usually don’t cause any symptoms, and they often regress on their own, either shrinking or completely disappearing as children get older.